|It all comes down to personal preference. Below, we help you weigh the pros and cons of synthetic and conventional motor oil.|

-Not all oil is created equal, so in order to keep your car running properly it’s important you know what you’re getting – and what you need.
-Many of today’s cars use lightweight synthetic oils that aren’t readily available on the store shelves.
-If you find yourself in need of a quart of oil between oil changes – or if you’re going to change the oil yourself – it’s important you check your owner’s manual and find out exactly what you need.
+Not all oil is created equal, so in order to keep your car running properly it’s important you know what you’re getting—and what you need.
+Some newer cars, especially high-performance vehicles, require synthetic oil.
+It’s important you check your owner’s manual and find out exactly what you need.

-Remember that if your car uses synthetic oils, you shouldn’t use traditional oil, it can compromise the longevity and performance of your engine.
-However, it is fine to use synthetic oils in an older car that has previously only used conventional oil.
+Remember that if your car uses synthetic oils, you shouldn’t use traditional oil, as it can compromise the longevity and performance of your engine.
+However, it’s fine to use synthetic oils in an older car that has previously only used conventional oil.
 It’s important that you read your owner’s manual and know what needs to go into your vehicle.

 You don’t have to spend a fortune on motor oil; there are several ways to save money on motor oil without sacrificing the safety of your vehicle.
 They include:

 - Shop for oil at a wholesale club or at big-box discounters

 - Buy oil by the case, which usually offers some sort of discount